Feeds:

 1. Preheat your oven to 350°F. Add the sugar, flour, cocoa powder and baking powder to the bowl of your food processor.
 Plus few times to incorporate evenly.

 2. In the microwave, melt the butter slowly so it doesn’t overheat.
 Add melted butter and vanilla to the food processor in an even stream.
 Mix well, scraping down the sides as required.
-Lightly beat the eggs and add to the chocolatey mix until a smooth thick batter forms.
+Lightly beat the eggs and add to the chocolatey mix until a smooth thick batter forms. *the batter was a little thick (like dough) so I added a little milk to it.

 3. Lightly grease a round tin about 20cm in diametre (I used a spring form tin).
 Spoon the batter into the tin and smooth out to the edges (it is rather thick).
 Resist the urge to try this batter, it’s seriously good and you won’t be able to stop.